 Roller skating is one of those sports that needs specialised equipment; in the same way that runners need proper running trainers, skaters need roller skates in order to take part.

 Not only that, but they also need to determine what type of skates, as there’s both inline and quad skates, in addition to choosing a hard or soft boot, which each have their own set of pros and cons.
-Consequently, choosing your roller skates before starting out is of huge importance, both in terms of longevity and comfort.
+Consequently, choosing the proper size roller skates before starting out is of huge importance, both in terms of longevity and comfort.

 In terms of which you should opt for, inline or quad, you need to first understand the differences between them.